UoM-Data-Science-Platforms/gm-sde/docs/terms-of-reference.md

 | Iliada Eleftheriou | Research Data Engineer      | University of Manchester |
 | George Tilston     | Research Data Engineer      | University of Manchester |

-Other members may be added to the group, but this will only be done with the approval of **_????????_**.
+Other members may be added to the group, but this will only be done with the approval of the RGG.

 ## 4. Meeting frequency